 Before generating connection equations non-parameter scalar variables and non-parameter array elements declared in expandable connectors are marked as only being potentially present.
-A non-parameter array element may be declared with array dimensions: indicating that the size is unknown.
+A non-parameter array element may be declared with array dimensions: indicating that the size is unknown (note that the size of such a dimension cannot be determined using size, see section 10.3.1).
 This applies to both variables of simple types, and variables of structured types.